 A great pitcher for serving any special occasion or dinner.
 Also, the perfect backdrop for a fresh or dried floral arrangement.

 The Cobalt, Yellow Matte, and Ash glazes blended with the iron and mica in the clay create a completely individualistic finish.
 The brilliant blue against the golden tones accents the beautiful drips along the contour of this pitcher.
-Dishwasher- and microwave-safe.
-Measuring 5.5"l x 5"w x 6"h.
+Unusual microcrystals have formed within the Yellow Matte portion of the glaze.
+A delight!
+Dishwasher-safe.
+Measuring 7.25"l x 7"w x 12"h.

 Please Note: What appear to be white spots on the surface are reflections from photo lighting.